Chamber (character): Reception

 In 2014, Entertainment Weekly ranked Chamber 35th in their "Let's rank every X-Man ever" list.

 Other versions

 The Age of Apocalypse incarnation of Chamber as depicted in Generation Next #1 (January 1995).
 Art by Chris Bachalo.

 Age of Apocalypse

-An alternate universe version of Chamber from Earth-295 appears in Age of Apocalypse.
-This version is the leader of Generation X whose body remains intact due to him receiving a cybernetic chest plate that regulates his powers.
-He is later killed by a mob during an attack on Sugar Man's lair.
+An alternate universe version of Chamber appears in Age of Apocalypse.
+This version is the leader of Generation Next under the training of Shadowcat and Colossus, who rescued him from Mikhail Rasputin.
+Additionally, his body remains intact due to his powers being discovered before they could activate and brought under control with a cybernetic chest plate.
+Chamber is killed along with the rest of his team when they infiltrate Sugar Man's lair and are abandoned by Colossus.

 Amalgam Comics

-Jonothon Hex, a fusion of Chamber and DC Comics character Jonah Hex, appears in the Amalgam Comics one-shot Generation Hex.
+Jonothon Hex, a composite character based on Chamber and DC Comics character Jonah Hex, appears in the Amalgam Comics one-shot Generation Hex.

 Future X-Men

-An alternate universe version of Chamber from Earth-13729 appears in Doctor Strange and the Sorcerers Supreme #10 and Uncanny X-Men: Winters End #1.
-This version is in a relationship with Husk and is later killed in a battle with the Shi'ar.
+An alternate universe version of Chamber appears in Doctor Strange and the Sorcerers Supreme #10 and Uncanny X-Men: Winters End #1.
+This version originates from an alternate timeline 25 years in the future, where many students of the Jean Grey School of Higher Learning became celebrity heroes as adults.
+Additionally, Chamber gained full control of his powers, allowing him to reconstruct his body.
+Chamber is later killed in a battle with the Shi'ar.